Angie Brooks: Career

 Brooks was especially concerned with the welfare of newly independent nations that had previously been administered as colonies or UN mandates.
-In her first interview after being elected as President of the United Nations General Assembly, Brooks urged small nations to find common ground to unite them into a more powerful voice in order to push back and make themselves heard against the world’s superpowers.
+In her first interview after being elected as President of the United Nations General Assembly, Brooks urged small nations to find common ground to unite them into a more powerful voice in order to push back and make themselves heard against the world's superpowers.

 She also expressed concern over the welfare and legal rights of women, arguing that they must have more of a voice in the political decisions of their nations in order to prevent warfare.
 In response to a reporter's question about the role of women as representatives, she stated, “If the men would give an opportunity to the women to be heard and would consider wisely some of the things that they are saying, perhaps the world would be in a better condition.”

 Her fellow UN members described Brooks as "tough, resilient, patient, and unfailingly good-humored."

 In 1958, President William Tubman appointed Brooks Assistant Secretary of State.
 Brooks wanted the law to be an attainable profession for women, free from discrimination.
-To that end, from 1956-59 she served as the vice president of the International Federation of Women Lawyers where she worked to advance women's rights and encourage women in the field of law.
+To that end, from 1956 to 1959 she served as the vice president of the International Federation of Women Lawyers where she worked to advance women's rights and encourage women in the field of law.
 In 1977, she was appointed Associate Justice of the Supreme Court of Liberia, the first woman to be so appointed.
-She served in this capacity until a coup d'etat in 1980.
+She served in this capacity until a coup d'état in 1980.

 Brooks had an intense interest in traditional African art and amassed an extensive collection which was eventually turned into a museum in Liberia.